HOME

 JAPANESE MIZUNARA OAK

-The rare and highly prized Mizunara oak (Quercus mongolica) originates from Japan and is known for its porous and challenging wood structure.
-It imparts exotic aromas to spirits, including sandalwood, coconut, incense, and oriental spices.
-Mizunara barrels are true rarities and offer an incomparable aging experience—particularly appealing to experimental distillers.
+The rare and highly prized Mizunara oak (Quercus mongolica) from Japan is valued for its porous and delicate grain.
+It delivers an exotic flavor profile with notes of sandalwood, coconut, incense, and oriental spices.
+Mizunara casks are true rarities, ideal for experimental and premium craft spirits.

 DANISH OAK